ginstrom/paladin-novel/manuscript/chapter-04.md

 "I'll return after I've finished by business there."
 Gond stood, his shadow long in the firelight.

 The gentler of the two cart horses carried the injured Dax, while the other carried the supplies they'd looted from the caravan.
-There were enough for perhaps a week if they were frugal and supplemented with game.
+There were enough for perhaps two weeks if they were frugal and supplemented with game.

 Dawn found them at the ancient way-station, its moss-covered stones half-hidden by climbing ivy.
 They quickly helped the boy down, stored supplies, and secured the horses.